 Affordability is great

-Houses are much more affordable then they have been in 30 years, due to the low interest rates.
+Houses are much more affordable than they have been in 30 years, due to the low-interest rates.
 This will provide impetus to increasing prices.

 Housing importance is up

 With so many people working from home and being sequestered at home, many of us have a new appreciation of the importance of having a nice place to call your home.
 We even see it among our co-workers.

 Unemployment could increase though

 Real house prices in Germany correlate well with unemployment.
 This correlation is strong it seems because unemployment is an indication of prosperity, which in turn attracts immigrant workers – as we have seen in recent years, as well as in the sixties.